vamolessa/vamolessa.github.io/blog/mem_write.md

 #define RANGE_MEM(start, end) ((u64)((end) - (start)) * sizeof((start)[0])), (start)
 ```

-these macros let us compose memories of different shape with our `mem_write` like this:
+These macros let us compose memories of different shape with our `mem_write` like this:

 ```c
 static b32